 View Online | Printer Friendly Version of Entire Story

-A/N: This is a sequel to my story Curiosity Is Not a Sin, but you shouldn't have to read CINAS to understand this.
+A/N: This is a sequel-of-sorts to story Curiosity Is Not a Sin, but you shouldn't have to read CINAS to understand this.

 Rose never would have admitted it to anyone except her boyfriend and maybe her cousin Albus, but family Saturdays at the Burrow were really one of her favourite ways to spend her time.
 She hadn’t properly appreciated them when she was younger, but now that they were significantly less frequent, she was grateful for them.
 She rarely got to see most of her aunts and uncles outside of them, and she often found it difficult to coordinate her schedule with that of most of her cousins, even the ones she considered herself close to.